Frequently asked questions

 How can I make sure my activity is legal and safe?

-The Fundraising Regulator provide comprehensive guidance on issues such as fundraising laws, public events, fundraising with children, insurance and risk.
+The Fundraising Regulator provides comprehensive guidance on issues such as fundraising laws, public events, fundraising with children, insurance and risk.
 You can access their guidance for supporters by visiting the Fundraising Regulator website.

 When planning a fundraising event, please also refer to the NSPCC’s information on safeguarding children and the NSPCC Fundraising best practice guidelines.